Young-ook/terraform-aws-spinnaker/examples/aws-modernization-with-spinnaker/README.md

 ![spinnaker-pipeline-base-app-ingress-dns](../..//images/spinnaker-pipeline-base-app-ingress-dns.png)

 #### Meshed App
 In this step, we apply the service mesh (AWS App Mesh) to the base application.
 Create a new pipeline.
 There is a Create Pipeline button in the upper right corner of the screen.
 Enter `meshed-app-v1` as the pipeline name and press OK.
-Click *Add Step* to select a step type.
+Click *Add Stage* to select a step type.
 This time we are going to deploy, so we choose *Deploy (Manifest)* .

 Select the required information.
 Choose *eks* for Account, *Override Namespace* for Namespace, and select the list that starts with *hello*.
 (The last 10 characters of the Namespace are anti-duplication serial)